 - Comprehensive patient records brought by interoperability to support collaboration and communication between clinicians and other staff responsible for patient care.

 Also known as LTC, long-term care providers are getting more and more involved with telemedicine, which has become mainstream these days.
 It can be a good tool to improve access to healthcare services when it comes to recently established organizations or beginners.

 Delivering long-term care can be a tough challenge for providers, especially considering out-of-reach areas where the service is unavailable.
 Telemedicine takes care of this problem.
 It can give full and timely access to services related to dermatology, geri-psychiatry, and others.

 Trend #7 - Secure Messaging

-As we have already mentioned, text messaging is still the major force in the healthcare industry.
+Text messaging is still the primary force in the healthcare industry.
 Almost 60% of all medical staff use text messages when it comes to work-related issues.
-One third receives healing related information in the form of text messaging, as well.
+One third receives healing related information in the form of text messaging as well.

-One of the benefits of text messaging is that it allows organizations to save up to $1 million, annually.
+One of the benefits of text messaging is that it allows organizations to save up to $1 million annually.

 Summing It Up

 If you also want to be part of a changing healthcare landscape, go to our website and meet our dedicated developers.
 They can handle various projects related to the healthcare industry.
-Whether you need to implement an efficient cloud-based platform for sharing information, or enable 100% digital security, we can help.
+Whether you need to implement an efficient cloud-based platform for sharing information or enable 100% digital security, we can help.
 Contact us now via email@example.com!